ARM-software/AVH/DoxyGen/simulation/src/hints_and_tips.md

 # Useful Hints and Tips {#Hints}

-Below are some useful tips for using FVP models in common AVH scenarios.
+Below are some useful tips for using FVP models in common AVH scenarios:

  - \ref console
  - \ref ci_frameworks